opf/openproject/docs/user-guide/calendar/README.md

 ![Calendar filters](calendarFilters.png)

-> **Note:** OpenProject also offers a module called Team planner that allows you to view modules in a calendar by assignee.
+> **Note:** OpenProject also offers a module called **Team planner** that allows you to view modules in a calendar by assignee.
 [Learn more about Team planner](../team-planner "Documentation about Team planner").

 ### Including other projects

-Much like with work package tables, it is possible to display work packages from more other projects.
+Much like with work package tables, it is possible to display work packages from other projects.
 Use the **Include projects** dialog, where you can select/unselect from a list of projects and sub-projects.
 To automatically include all sub-projects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.

 ### Embedding a calendar in the project overview